Szwendacz99/Securing-Linux-Containers/README.md

 ## 2. Introduction

-This document is a collection of simple and very generic tips and best practices related to seciurity of Linux containers.
+This document is a collection of simple, very generic tips and best practices related to security of Linux containers.
 Contenerization is considered safer by default, but then one can hear about discovered vulnerabilities that are primarly bad for applications in containers (Example: [CVE-2023-49103](https://nvd.nist.gov/vuln/detail/CVE-2023-49103)).